 We booked our room in advance online.
-I am sure it’s not the cheapest London hotel, but we felt it was good value for money.
-We used our loyalty points to get a slight discount and contribute towards the overall bill.
+It is mid-range London hotel and we felt it was good value for money.

 Another convenient feature of the hotel was the late check-out time.
 You don’t have to leave your room until midday.
 In fact, we left earlier but used the free left-luggage facility.